McConnell introduces $2,000 aid checks bill tied to social media immunity and election fraud

 As part of McConnell’s bill, Section 230 — the social media immunity law — would be repealed and a commission on election fraud would be created.
 The stimulus checks would be increased to $2,000 from the current $600.

-“It will not pass the House and cannot become law,” Senate Democratic leader Chuck Schumer said in a statement, referring to the Democratic-majority House of Representatives.
+Senate Democratic leader Chuck Schumer who opposes repealing Section 230 said in a statement, “It will not pass the House and cannot become law,” referring to the Democratic-majority House of Representatives.

 McConnell’s office was not immediately available for comment to Reuters.